bornfree/bornfree.github.io/_posts/2018-11-22-the-last-cigarette-has-been-smoked.md

 slug: the-last-cigarette-has-been-smoked
 date_published: 2018-11-22T00:00:00.000Z
 date_updated: 2018-11-22T00:00:00.000Z
-excerpt:
-The last night in Malapascua, I finished half a packet of Marlboro over beer.
-The other half was still in my bag.

 ---

 ![](/assets/images/The-last-cigarette-has-been-smoked/1-OznTfkCN85K9NM2T2pV6-A.jpeg)It was probably on the ferry.
 From Liloan to Dumaguete watching the sunset over the Philippines sea.